-Encompassing more than a purview of the history, an inspection report informs on the actual state of the car, giving certainty on wear and tear, damage, or lack thereof, without the prospective buyer even seeing the car.
+Encompassing more than a preview of the history, an inspection and vehicle condition report can pick up where VIN checks left off.
+They also inform the consumer on the actual state of the car, giving certainty on wear and tear, damage, or lack thereof, without the prospective buyer even seeing the car.

 - Some consumers don’t know that good used car inspections are readily available.

 - Many don’t want to pay the extra money for an inspection.